LIST: Stores closed on Thanksgiving Day

 Trader Joe’s

-As usual, the grocery store chain is planning to be closed on Thanksgiving but open on Black Friday, the Club Trader Joe’s website confirmed.
+As usual, the grocery store chain plans to be closed on Thanksgiving but open on Black Friday, the Club Trader Joe’s website confirmed.

 Walmart

-A Walmart spokesperson has confirmed to FOX 8 that all of its stores (supercenters and neighborhood markets) will be closed on Thanksgiving Day.
+A Walmart spokesperson has confirmed that all of its stores (supercenters and neighborhood markets) will be closed on Thanksgiving Day.